A Singapore Government Agency Website A Singapore Government Agency Website How to identify

 If your child is studying in a non-MOE-funded school, check with the institution directly on the withdrawal process.

-For children who are not in an educational institution, you can either complete a FormSG or submit your withdrawal application to us directly if the programmes are within the approved guidelines.
-The amount withdrawn will be paid into your designated local bank account that is registered with Vendors@Gov. First time claimants are required to submit the Direct Authorisation Form or follow the instructions at the Vendors@Gov website to do a one-time set up of their bank account for payment.
+For children who are not in an educational institution, you can complete a FormSG if the programmes are within the approved guidelines.
+The amount withdrawn will be paid into your child’s designated local bank account that is registered with Accountant-General’s Department (AGD).
+First time claimants must ensure that they set up their bank accounts with AGD.
 Please note that claims can only be done individually.